-Title IX Policies and Procedures
+Policies & Procedures

-ACOM is committed to maintaining study and work environments that are free from discriminatory harassment based on age, race, color, sex, gender, sexual orientation, religion or creed, national or ethnic origin, or disability.
+ACOM is committed to maintaining study and work environments that are free from discriminatory harassment based on age, race, color, gender, gender identity, sex, sexual orientation, religion or creed, national or ethnic origin, or disability.
 Sexual or other discriminatory harassment of its students is strictly prohibited, whether by non-employees (such as contractors or vendors), other students, or by its employees, and ACOM will take immediate and appropriate action to address behavior that violates this policy.
 Likewise, students are strictly prohibited from engaging in harassing behavior directed at ACOM’s employees, its visitors, vendors and contractors.
 All students and employees must comply with this policy and take appropriate measures to create an atmosphere free of harassment and discrimination.
 Appropriate disciplinary action, up to and including, suspension, expulsion, termination from employment or being banned from ACOM properties, will be taken against individuals who violate this policy.